micmejia/bible-dump/NKJV/Nehemiah/Neh 8.md

 So they read distinctly from the book, in the Law of God; and they gave the sense, and helped _them_ to understand the reading.

 ###### 9
-And Nehemiah, who _was_ the [^b]governor, Ezra the priest _and_ scribe, and the Levites who taught the people said to all the people, "This day _is_ holy to the Lord your God; do not mourn nor weep."
+And Nehemiah, who _was_ the governor, Ezra the priest _and_ scribe, and the Levites who taught the people said to all the people, "This day _is_ holy to the Lord your God; do not mourn nor weep."
 For all the people wept, when they heard the words of the Law.

 ###### 10
 Then he said to them, "Go your way, eat the fat, drink the sweet, and send portions to those for whom nothing is prepared; for _this_ day _is_ holy to our Lord.
 Do not sorrow, for the joy of the Lord is your strength."